noct/sublime-shaders/README.md

 To install, simply drop the .tmLanguage files into your Sublime Text 2 Packages\User directory.
 You are then able to set the syntax from the Command Palette.

+This package will be submitted to the Package Control index soon.